Hard Money 101: Everything You Need to Know About a Hard Money Loan

 What are the Benefits of a Hard Money Loan?

-A hard money loan can be a versatile loan that has plenty of uses.
+These loans can be a versatile loan that has plenty of uses.
 The most popular uses for a hard money loan consist of, fix and flips, construction loans, and when an investor needs to act quickly.
+Here is a brief description of these types:

 Fix and Flip Houses

-When working on a fix and flip, a hard money loan goes well with this type of project.
+When working on a fix and flip, a HM loan goes well with this type of project.
 Not only will you receive the funds needed for your project, but you only pay interest until it is completed.

 Construction Hard Money Loans